maekitalo/cxxtools/doc/logging-howto.markdown

 cxxtools version > 2.2 it will look for a file _log.json_ in json format.
 If nothing is found, the logging is not configured and no output is produced.

-There are 2 additional variants. `log_init()` takes optionally a parameter.
-It is either a file name or a `cxxtools::SerializationInfo`.
-If the file extension is `.properties`, properties format is again used.
+There are 3 additional variants. `log_init()` takes optionally a parameter.
+It is either a file name or a object of type `cxxtools::LogConfiguration`.

+If the file extension is `.properties`, properties format is used.
 If the file extension is `.json` (for cxxtools version > 2.2), json format is used.
 Otherwise xml is assumed.

-The variant with `cxxtools::SerializationInfo` can be used to either build your own configuration without a file or using one of the deserializers in _cxxtools_ and extract only a part of a configuration file.
+A object of type `cxxtools::LogConfiguration` can be used to read the logging configuration from your own file using a proper deserializer or to build a configuration manually.

+The currently active configuration can be read using `cxxtools::LogManager::getInstance().getLogConfiguratoin()`.
+A copy is returned.
+Starting with cxxtools 2.3 `log_init` can be called multiple times to change the current log configuration at runtime.

 ### Format: xml